Rock Lobster: Composition and themes

-Reception
+Critical reception

+New Musical Express ranked "Rock Lobster" number 13 on their critics' list of the best tracks of 1979.
+Robert Christgau placed it at number 8 on his "Dean's list" of that year's best singles.
+In 1980, Record World said that "The dance-oriented-rock band from Georgia has already charmed critics and cults.
+This quirky, intriguing cut from their self-titled LP should do the same for AOR-pop fans."
+Cash Box called the song a "silly yet utterly enjoyable affair."

+British music writer Garry Mulholland included "Rock Lobster" in his 2002 book This is Uncool: The 500 Greatest Singles Since Punk and Disco, describing the song as "enormouslly complex in form".
+He highlighted its "incredible dance-rock rhythm section" and the "immediately unique and pleasurable" sound that the band had created, and concluded: "Sadly, I've only just worked out that, when Schneider hollers, 'That's satanic butter!' near the end, he's actually saying 'Pass the tanning butter.'
+No matter.
+I still believe that satanic butter exists and is the crucial ingredient in the preparation of a Rock Lobster."

+Rolling Stone ranked "Rock Lobster" number 147 on its list of the 500 Greatest Songs of All Time, published in 2004.
+It was voted number 81 by the staff and contributors of Pitchfork on their 2016 list of the best songs of the 1970s.

 Stephen Thomas Erlewine of AllMusic called the song "incredibly infectious" and "memorable".
-Cash Box called it a "silly yet utterly enjoyable affair."
-Record World said that "The dance-oriented -rock band from Georgia has already charmed critics and cults.
-This quirky, intriguing cut from their self-titled LP should do the same for AOR-pop fans."
+Pitchfork said: "It's constructed like prog rock, sounds like the avant-garde, has surreal lyrics and one of pop's most memorable guitar riffs."
+In their book The Story of the B-52s, Scott Creney and Brigette Herron wrote:

 Chart performance

 The version of "Rock Lobster" released by Warner Bros. was the band's first single to appear on the Billboard Hot 100, where it reached No. 56.
-A major hit in Canada, the single went all the way to No. 1 in the RPM national chart.
-"Rock Lobster" reached #37 on the UK Singles Chart in August 1979; when reissued as a double A-side with "Planet Claire" in 1986, it peaked at No. 12.
+In Canada, the single went to No. 1 in the RPM national chart.
+"Rock Lobster" reached No. 37 on the UK Singles Chart in August 1979; when reissued as a double A-side with "Planet Claire" in 1986, it peaked at No. 12.
 In Australia, it peaked at No. 3 in 1980.